 *The amount of added alternative binders depends on the type of construction and exposure class.

-A sustainable soeciety is built with low-carbon concrete.
+A sustainable society is built with low-carbon concrete.

 The Colosseum in Rome was largely built with concrete and the Pantheon’s concrete dome is still the world’s largest unreinforced concrete dome.